LeowWB/stole-precious-thing/README.md

 * python 3.8
 * spacy
 * requests
+* ibm-watson

+spacy and requests are available on conda, but ibm-watson needs pip.
+Suggest you use venv.

 Also this spacy model, which can be installed by:
 `python -m spacy download en_core_web_lg`